 You can choose the type of the tab stop (left, center, right, or decimal) by selecting the corresponding value in the Alignment column.

 You can also set a default tab interval.
-Tabs after the last tab specified in “Tab Stops” are placed this distance from the previous tab.
+Tabs characters after the last tab specified in “Tab Stops” are placed at this default distance from the previous stop.

 A value of zero causes tabs after the last tab specified in “Tab Stops” to move to the next line.

 Note: By default, Storyist uses the first-line indent formatting property to indent paragraphs automatically and uses the Tab key to change styles.
-If you would like to use the Tab key to manually indent paragraphs:
+If you would like to use the Tab key to indent paragraphs manually:

 The Margins section of the Format pane of the Inspector allows you to set page margins and specify that page margins be mirrored (used when laying out facing pages of a book to be printed).